bilalelkouazi/asterisk-configuration/README.md

 # asterisk-configuration
-Contains examples for configuring Speakup trunks on Asterisk
+Contains examples for configuring Speakup trunk or Passport on Asterisk